Service that exceeds customer expectations should be a top priority for your business.

 the ZingTrain will soon pull in West Michigan’s station.

-Learn the more about steps to Building a Culture of Great Service workshop
+Learn more about the steps to Building a Culture of Great Service workshop

 What is your Customer Experience approach?
 In this 4-hour summit, ZingTrain (of Ann Arbor’s Zingerman’s fame) will showcase their nationally recognized customer service training program.
 Highly interactive and engaging, this workshop teaches Zingerman’s approach to customer service with plenty of opportunities for discussion and hands-on practice.